The Real Estate Sector

 1. Multiplexes comprise 250-400 seats per screen against 800-1000 seats in a single-screen theater, which gives multiplex owners an additional advantage, enabling them to optimize capacity utilization.

-2. Apart from these, non-ticket revenues like food and beverages and leasing excess space to retailers provide extra payments to theatre developers.
+2. In addition, non-ticket revenues, such as food and beverages and leasing excess space to retailers, provide extra payments to theatre developers.

 o Hotels/Resorts: As mentioned above, the rising major boom in the real estate sector is due to the middle class’s rising incomes.
 Therefore, an increase in income propensity to spend part of their income on tours and travel is also increasing, leading to higher demand for hotels and resorts across the country.
 Apart from this, India is also emerging as a major destination for global tourism in India, pushing up the demand for hotels/resorts.